Bone Grafts – Carrollton, TX

 Why You Might Need a Bone Graft

 Our bones are remodeling themselves all the time.
 The body constantly replaces old bone cells with new ones.
 The same is true for the jawbone.
 In fact, it is the adaptability of the jawbone structure that allows your dentist to move the teeth into their desired position using orthodontic treatment.
 Periodontal disease or tooth loss can also cause changes in the jawbone in the form of bone deterioration.
 When you lose a lot of teeth and bone, you will appear more aged because your facial features will start to sag.
-At Celebration Family Dental, we can perform a bone grafting procedure to build up any lost bone and boost your appearance and health.
+At Celebration Family Dental of Carrollton, we can perform bone grafs in our Carrollton, TX dental office to build up any lost bone and boost your appearance and health.

 - Preventing tooth loss: When bone loss is caused by advanced periodontal disease, the teeth can become loose and are at a high risk of becoming dislodged.
 Bone regeneration can increase the bone support and help keep the tooth in place.

 If you are considering implant surgery to replace your missing teeth, it is a good idea to get yourself evaluated for the need for bone grafting.
 To do so, contact us today for a consultation.

 I am Looking for a New Dentist I Need Help with Cavities or Broken Teeth I Need Assistance Getting Out of Pain I am Interested in Replacing Missing Teeth I Have a Major Life Event Approaching I'm Searching for a Dentist Who Loves Kids I am Worried About Gum Disease I am Anxious/Afraid of the Dentist View Our Services